bmvdgeijn/WASP/vcf/README.md

 into HDF5 files.

 HDF5 files are compressed platform-independent binary files.
-Data in these files can be efficiently accessed using libraries written in C, Python, R and other languages.
+Data in HDF5 files can be efficiently accessed using libraries written in C, Python, R and other languages.